mattbrailsford/umbraco-fluidity/docs/_pages/02-api-02-trees.md

 #### AddCollection<TEntityType>(Lambda idFieldExpression, string nameSingular, string namePlural, string iconSingular, string iconPlural, Lambda collectionConfig) *: FluidityCollectionConfig<TEntityType>*
 {: .signature}

 Adds a collection to the current tree with the given names + icons.
 An ID property accessor expression is required so that Fluidity knows which property is the ID property.
-See the Collections section for more info.
+See the [Collections API documentation]({{ site.baseurl }}/api/collections/) for more info.

 ````csharp
 // Example